yuechen-li-dev/Margaret/primer/vulkan-primer.md

     - Resource creation, upload, and destruction follow a small number of established recipes.
     - Validation remains useful because the architecture is explicit instead of magical.
     - Authors do not invent new Vulkan patterns casually.
+    - A reviewer can tell who creates, owns, transitions, submits, retires, and destroys each major resource class.

 core_principles:
   - Prefer the dull solution.